Digital Marketing is more than getting web traffic or visitors to your website (or any Hong Kong small business with a website).

 I have written this Baidu SEO guide to improve your understanding on Chinese search engine optimization.

 Some products or services are designed for the local Hongkongers, but others may be more suitable for expats and foreigners in HK.

-Your priority depends on your exact product or service that you can offer to your customers.
+Your priority (on internet marketing) depends on your exact product or service that you can offer to your customers.
 It is important to match the language to your website, content, marketing messages, and more.

-As a small business, the next immediate stage is to create a company website.
+As a local small business, online marketing (i.e. digital marketing) in Hong Kong is not only about getting traffic (i.e. free traffic sources).
+The next immediate stage is to create a company website.